 Responsibility for implementing strategy and managing day-to-day business operations is delegated to the Chief Executive Officer, who operates through the Executive Committee which meets weekly and is comprised of two executive directors and other executive management.

 The composition of the Boards

-The Boards comprise two executive directors (the Chief Executive Officer and Chief Financial Officer) and five non-executive directors, four of whom are independent and one of whom is the Chief Executive Officer of Unum Group.
+The Boards comprise two independent executive directors (the CEO and CFO) and four independent non-executive directors (including the Chair).

 Nomination and Remuneration Committee